 The Strand is unexplored by many visitors, being you can only access this section of The Parklands on foot, on bike or by paddling.
 However, this stretch is one of the most scenic and serene spots in The Parklands.
 With the Louisville Loop running through the entirety of The Strand, it connects both Pope Lick Park and Broad Run Park, allowing for 19 miles of continuous paved path through our entire parks system.
 Since The Strand is a particularly beautiful area in The Parklands, we want to make it more accessible to all.
 For this reason, a trailhead is being constructed in The Strand, thanks to generous support from donors such as Gheens Foundation and the Paul Ogle Foundation.

-Construction of The Strand trailhead, built by Kelley Construction Inc., will begin in July and is planned to finish in Fall 2018.
+Construction of The Strand trailhead, built by Kelley Construction Inc., will begin in July and is planned to open in early 2019.
 The new amenity will be located on the southern end of the High Bridge and just alongside the Louisville Loop for easy accessibility.
 Visitors will be able to reach The Strand trailhead from Echo Trail, where they can park and start their journey along the scenic Louisville Loop.
 This new amenity will make for a great pit stop along your run or bike ride through The Parklands, or even a new starting point to take your family for an outdoor adventure exploring the Palisades, Mussel Bend or Walnut Grove.

 Another popular area of The Parklands is the Brown-Forman Silo Center in Turkey Run Park.
 With weddings at Hockensmith Barn being at an all-time high and the Silo Center Bike Park gaining momentum in the mountain biking community, parking has become a hot commodity at this location.
 Built by Flynn Brothers Construction, a new parking lot will break ground in August and finish in late summer/early fall.
 This new amenity will allow more visitors to park and enjoy the multitude of activities that Turkey Run Park has to offer on these busy weekends.